intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 protocols are not designed with middlebox participation in mind.
 TCP's
 {{?TCP=RFC0793}} extension points have been rendered difficult to use, largely due to middlebox interactions, as experience with Multipath TCP
-{{?MPTCP=RFC6824}} has shown.
+{{?MPTCP=RFC6824}} and Fast Open {{?TFO=RFC7413}} has shown.
 IP's version field was rendered useless when encapsulated over Ethernet, requring a new ethertype with IPv6 {{?RFC2462}}, due in part to layer 2 devices making version-independent assumptions about the structure of the IPv4 header.

 By increasing the number of different actors involved in any single protocol exchange, the number of potential implementation bugs that a deployment needs to